minecraftforum/rules-archive/rules/show_your_creation/rules.markdown

 ## Fan Art

 Any other Minecraft related creations belong here.
 This includes drawings, writings and musical pieces.

+* _Literature_

+    Stories depicting Herobrine as a character must contain a disclaimer stating that Herobrine is not real.

 ### Shops / Requests